Hands-On: Evaluate the Model¶

-Going down the list in the left panel, you will find a first section called Interpretation.
+Going down the list in the left panel, you will find the Explainability section.
 This section provides information for assessing the behavior of the model and the contribution of features to the model outcome.

 Some of the panels in this section are algorithm-dependent; for example, a linear model will display information about the model’s coefficients, while a tree-based model will display information about decision trees and variable importance.